 - Fit the mixing bowl and wire whisk to the stand mixer.
-Add the egg yolks and sugar into a mixer bowl.
+Add the egg yolks and sugar into the mixer bowl.
 Mix on speed 2 for 1 minute or until thick and sugar has completely dissolved.

 - Reduce speed to 1 and gradually add the hot coconut milk.
 Mix until well combined.

-- Pour mixture back into a clean saucepan and heat over medium heat for about 5 to 6 minutes, stirring continuously until the custard thickens and lightly coats back of wooden spoon or silicone spatula.
+- Pour mixture back into a clean saucepan and heat over medium heat for about 5 to 6 minutes, stirring continuously until the custard thickens and lightly coats the back of a wooden spoon or silicone spatula.
 Do not boil or it may curdle.
 Transfer into a container and refrigerate until cold.